You have no alerts.

 The figure turned.

 A man.
 Mid-forties, maybe.
-Weathered face, dark hair with grey in it, heavy brown coat, flat cap low over washed-out green eyes.
-The sort of face that looked trustworthy because it had been assembled from pieces that usually were.
+Weathered face, dark hair going grey, heavy brown coat, flat cap low over pale eyes.

 “Can we help you?”
 Kai asked.